muonsoft/openapi-mock/docs/usage_guide.md

 ### Validating a specification

-Before starting a web server it is useful to check that your specification file is correct and can be handled by application.
+Before starting a web server it is useful to check that your specification file is correct and can be handled by the application.
 Especially, it can be useful for Continuous Integration.
 To do that you can use `validate` command.

 ```bash
 ./openapi-mock validate --specification-url http://your.domain/openapi-specification.yaml